patriceguyot/Acoustic_Indices/README.md

 # Acoustic_Indices

-Acoustic_Indices is a Python library to extract acoustic indices from an audio file, in the framework of Soundscape Ecology.
+Acoustic_Indices is a Python library to extract global acoustic indices from an audio file for use as a biodiversity proxy, within the framework of Ecoacoustics.

 ## Prerequisites